A Brief History

 Directed by Michael Chaves, The Curse of La Llorona stars Linda Cardellini as Anna Tate-Garcia, Raymond Cruz as Rafael Olvera, and Patricia Velásquez as Patricia Alvarez.
 The film is scheduled to be theatrically released in the United States on April 19, 2019 by Warner Bros.
 Pictures and New Line Cinema.

-Questions for students: Are you planning on seeing The Curse of La Llorona?
+Question for students (and subscribers): Are you planning on seeing The Curse of La Llorona?
 Please let us know in the comments section below this article.

 Your readership is much appreciated!